 Tuition is only one part of the cost of attending college; the overall cost of attendance is more.
-HAIL scholars qualify for additional assistance to cover housing and other expenses.
+Most HAIL Scholars qualify for additional assistance to cover housing and other expenses.
 To ensure that they receive this additional financial assistance, students complete both the Free Application for Federal Student Aid (FAFSA) and the CSS Profile.

 How are the HAIL Scholarship and the Go Blue Guarantee alike or different?

-The Go Blue Guarantee (GBG) provides free tuition and fees for students from families with incomes less than $65,000, and assets less than $50,000.
+The Go Blue Guarantee provides free tuition and fees for students from families with incomes less than $65,000, and assets less than $50,000.
 All students within the state of Michigan, who are admitted and meet this criteria, are guaranteed financial support by the Go Blue Guarantee.
 Students must submit a FAFSA and CSS Profile in their first year, and then a FAFSA each year thereafter to demonstrate that they have met the financial criteria.
 Students must also submit the FAFSA and the CSS Profile for the HAIL Scholarship to ensure consideration for all eligible financial aid programs.
 However, the award guarantees four years of free tuition regardless of family income fluctuations.

 Who is offered the scholarship?

 Over the past six years, more than 1,000 high-achieving students from the state of Michigan have accepted the scholarship and enrolled at Michigan.
 Students are selected for the HAIL Scholarship using data from the Michigan Department of Education.
 U-M is able to access this information through a special memorandum of understanding between U-M and the state.